atabas/atabas.github.io/_posts/2021-06-19-wayne-gretzky-masterclass.markdown

 Here are my top takeaways from his class:

 - Find your idols and start following them; it is important to learn about the history of how hard they worked to get there.
-The lesson here is that you excel at something because you are committed to getting" better at it everyday.
+The lesson here is that you excel at something because you are committed to getting better at it everyday.

 - "Play above your level": always push your limits and "strive to best your best".